kurtameyer/WeatherAPI_GPX_Project/README.md

 Mapping: Visualize your data points on a map with important weather data available as tooltips for each point.

+Usage:

+Prepare GPX data, naming them in the format Morning_RideMM.DD.YY.gpx or Afternoon_RideMM.DD.YY.gpx.
+Run the program using the date for which you want to fetch weather details as an argument.
+The program will save a map with tooltips providing wind speed, wind direction, and sunset time for each point.

 Prerequisites:
 Python (Version: 3.11.4 recommended).
 Packages: folium, gpxpy, weatherkit, datetime, argparse, os.